ethereum/go-ethereum/docs/_dapp/native.md

 The libraries are updated synchronously with the Geth Github repository.
 The Go libraries can be viewed in full at [Go Packages][go-pkg-link]

-The benefits of using the Go libraries include easy client-side [account management](/docs/dapp/native-accounts) that allows users to keep their private keys safely encrypted locally and make their own security decisions.
-The Go libraries allow dapp developers to spend more of their time building their dapps rather than implementing complex protocols such as encoding and decoding function calls to smart contracts - this can all be abstracted away using Geth's Go libraries.

 Péter Szilágyi (@karalabe) gave a high level overview of the Go libraries in a talk at DevCon2 in Shanghai in 2016.
 The slides are still a useful resource